frankiesek/valheim_custom_raids/README.md

 - goblinparty - Spawns goblin hunting party after Moder demise.
 - hunted - Spawns hunting party.
 Boars, necks, skeletons, wolves.
 All alied together.
 - mountains - Spawns dragon hatchlings (and a golem after defeating Moder).
+- shakes - Spawns creatures, that shake the ground.
+May not go along really well.
+That may save your life.
 - yagluthghost - The ghost of Goblin kin Yagluth can hunt you after his demise.